-For School Operations, funding for licensing and approved asset management software, funding for capital lease amount on School Authority Amalgamation and funding for Community Use of Schools are excluded.
+For School Operations, funding for capital lease amount on School Authority Amalgamation, funding for Community Use of Schools, the Non-Instructional Spaces Allocation, and the CPC Amount are excluded.

-B is the sum of the following weighting factors based on 2020-21 ADE:
+B is the sum of the following weighting factors based on 2021-22 ADE:

-Weighting Factor Grants (2020-21 Benchmarks and 2020-21 ADE) 13% x Pupil Foundation Grant 100% x Special Education Per-Pupil Amount (SEPPA) Allocation of 100 % X the Special Education Grant 100% x French as a First Language (FFL) Allocation of the Language 100 % X Grant 50% x Remote and Rural Allocation of the Geographic 30% X Circumstances Grant 50% x Board Administration Allocation of the School Board 30 /0 X Administration and Governance Grant 100% x School Operations Allocation of the School Facility 100 /0 X Operations and Renewal Grant
+Weighting Factor Grants (2021-22 Benchmarks and 2021-22 ADE) 13% x Pupil Foundation Grant 100% x SEPPA Allocation of the Special Education Grant 100% x FFL Allocation of the Language Grant 50% x Remote and Rural Allocation of the Geographic Circumstances Grant 50% x Board Administration Allocation of the School Board 30 % X Administration and Governance Grant 100% x School Operations Allocation of the School Facility 100 /0 X Operations and Renewal Grant

 NOTE: For FFL, start-up funding for new elementary schools is excluded.

-For School Operations, funding for licensing and approved asset management software, funding for capital lease amount on School Authority Amalgamation and funding for Community Use of Schools are excluded.
+For School Operations, funding for capital lease amount on School Authority Amalgamation, funding for Community Use of Schools, the Non-Instructional Spaces Allocation, and the CPC Amount are excluded.

-The First Year Component is projected to be \$8.9 million in 2020-21.
+The First Year Component is projected to be \$8.5 million in 2021-22.